 Because of the potential impact on animal welfare it is imperative to continually monitor the level of non-compliance with fitness for transport requirements and analyse the reasons behind their occurrence.
 The Farm Animal Welfare Advisory Council (FAWAC) was established in Ireland a number of years ago to provide a forum for discussion on animal welfare topics and encourage participation by all the stakeholders in addressing animal welfare issues.
 The Education Committee of FAWAC produces Animal Welfare Guidelines for various species and topics.
 This Committee produced a booklet entitled "Best Practice for the Welfare of Animals during Transport" in 2007.
 This booklet has been made available to transporters and keepers over the years and it contains a comprehensive outline of the conditions that would deem an animal unfit for transport.
-To expand on this initiative DAFM will also publish the document "Practical Guidelines to Assess Fitness for Transport of Adult Bovines" on the DAFM website.
-This document which was prepared by UECBV (European Livestock and Meat Trading Union) and various NGOs with experience in the area of animal welfare during transport is a very useful and user friendly guidance document that is geared particularly towards operators.
-It will hopefully provide operators with additional information to aid them when checking whether animals are fit for a journey and ensure that they take the appropriate action in marginal cases in particular.
-The document will also be circulated to all DAFM staff involved in carrying out transport checks for dissemination to operators.
+To expand on this initiative DAFM has published the documents "Practical Guidelines to Assess Fitness for Transport of Adult Bovines", "Practical Guidelines to Assess Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness for Transport of Equidae" on the DAFM website.
+These documents which were prepared by UECBV (European Livestock and Meat Trading Union) and various NGOs with experience in the area of animal welfare during transport are a very useful and user friendly guidance document that is geared particularly towards operators.
+It provides operators with additional information to aid them when checking whether animals are fit for a journey and ensure that they take the appropriate action in marginal cases in particular.
+The documents have been circulated to all DAFM staff involved in carrying out transport checks, for dissemination to operators.